minhcrafters/NotME/README.md

 # NotME

-## This bot is no longer actively maintained as I no longer have an interest in coding Discord bots and I was basically a script kiddie at the time.
+## This bot is no longer actively maintained as I no longer have interest in coding Discord bots and I was basically a script kiddie at the time.

 Yet another generic, multi-purpose Discord bot.